-DIY daisy flower are super easy to make.
-This is a tutorial for a paper daisy flower along with free SVG and printable templates.
+Paper daisy flowers are super easy to make.
+This is a tutorial for a paper daisy flower along with free daisy paper flower template in both SVG and printable formats.

 This is one of my favorite paper flowers to make mostly because it is relatively straightforward to make yet it looks like it took a lot of effort.

 Because there are many petals, I prefer making this one on the Cricut.
 But if you don’t have a Cricut, it is still possible to make them by hand.